Lesson Plans for Students with Disabilities

 - Given a handout on citizenship, SWBAT discuss in groups of 2 at least 3 differences between responsibilities of a citizen and the duties of a citizen.

-An effective special educator should create or select teaching methods, learning activities and instructional material or other resources that are appropriate for the students that are aligned to the goals of the lesson.
+An effective special educator should create or select teaching methods, learning activities and instructional material or other resources that are appropriate for the students and in alignment with the lesson.
 Here is an example of teaching methods and materials that a teacher may use.
+Teaching Methods:

 - Effective questioning- A teacher should ask questions as he/she lectures to monitor understanding.